SocialBook User Guide

 • Adds the scheme at the specified SCHEME_INDEX to the person at the specified PERSON_INDEX.

-• The person index refers to the index number shown in the displayed person list.
+• The PERSON_INDEX refers to the index number shown in the last viewed person list.

-• The scheme index refers to the index number shown in the displayed scheme list with scheme command.
+• The SCHEME_INDEX refers to the index number shown in the displayed scheme list from the scheme PERSON_INDEX command.

 Examples:

-• addscheme 1 i/1 adds the 1st scheme to the 1st person in the address book.
+• addscheme 1 i/1 adds the 1st scheme from the list of eligible schemes to the 1st person in last viewed person list.

 Viewing schemes attached to a person: viewscheme

-Displays the schemes that the specified person in the address book is attached to.
+Displays the schemes attached to the specified person in SocialBook.

 Format: viewscheme INDEX